ExCL-Docs/excl-user-docs/hosts/leconte.md

 https://graphite.ornl.gov:3000/d/000000058/leconte-gpu-statistics?refresh=30s&orgId=1

-Request access by emailing excl-admin@ornl.gov.
+Request access by emailing excl-help@ornl.gov.
 This site still uses a self-signed certificate; a fix for that is in the works.

 ## Other Resources